20 Crazy Rock Formations in New Zealand

 Location: Dunedin, Coastal Otago, South Island

-As you can probably tell, we are fond of arches in this list.
-The Arch Islands at Wharariki Beach create the perfect backdrop for some stunning photos.
+As you can probably tell, we are fond of arches on this list.
+The Archway Islands at Wharariki Beach create the perfect backdrop for some stunning photos.
+They are just some of the 19 Epic Natural Attractions in Golden Bay.

 Location: Wharariki Beach, Golden Bay, South Island

 Just casually hanging out off the coast between Marahau and Kaiteriteri, Split Apple Rock is a gargantuan boulder that is split down the centre.
-Kayak, paddle board or water taxi right up to this cool rock formation.
+Kayak, paddleboard or water taxi right up to this cool rock formation in the Abel Tasman National Park.

 Location: Towers Bay, Tasman/Nelson, South Island.